gccdevs/hub.gcc/readme.md

    * Copy from the __.env.sample__

-   * Modify the database config.
+   * Modify the database config and stripe information.

 2. Install packages:
     ```